SpellholdStudios/Silver_Star_NPC/README.md

 - Commented code as much as possible.
 - Added native EE and EET compatibility:
     - Added WeiDU's built-in `HANDLE_CHARSETS` function to convert string entries for EE games.
-    - Converted inventory BAMs to EE: This feature attempts to modify original inventory BAMs so that both the large and small icons are utilized by the EE games.
-The inventory BAM must have two sequences, the first containing the "large" inventory icon frame and the second containing the "small" inventory icon frame to be processed.
-Inventory icon BAMs in the bam folder that meet these requirements are patched and saved back to the *override* folder.
     - Added `ADD_JOURNAL` entries.
     - Provided NPC portraits for EE games.
-    - Rewrote install procedure to use WeiDU's built-in `HANDLE_AUDIO` function, and converted music files to acm.
-    - Provided alternative TIS and PVRZ files for EE games (used Tipun's function to find free PVRZ-files indexes on EE-games).
-    - Removed useless audio decoding and tiz unpacking `AT_NOW` and `AT_UNINSTALL` batch processes.
     - `ADD_KIT` process: fixed lower kit strref added WeiDU `fl#add_kit_ee` function for EE games.
-- "*Portraits for non-joinable NPCs*" optional component: Does not overwrite joinable NPCs portraits anymore.
 - *fhlseb.baf*: Fixed wrong Gavin romance active variable (set to *`B!GavRA`*, was *`B!GavinRomanceActive`*).
 - Moved extended scripts into new :file_folder: *scriptsext* to avoid compiling useless baf files.
 - *bfhlseb.d*: Fixed the <a href="http://www.shsforums.net/topic/35897-dialogue-bugs/#entry412277">dialogue teasing Aerie not ending bug</a>.